locationtech/geomesa/docs/user/accumulo_datastore.rst

 Installation
 ------------

-Use of the Accumulo data store requires that the distributed runtime JAR be installed on the tablet servers, described in more detail in :ref:`install_accumulo_runtime`.
+Use of the Accumulo data store requires that the distributed runtime JAR(s) be installed on the tablet servers, described in more detail in :ref:`install_accumulo_runtime`.

 Bootstrapping GeoMesa Accumulo on Elastic Map Reduce
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~